AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/egnyte-modules.md

   </tr>
   <tr>
    <td>Limit </td>
-   <td> <p>Enter or map the maximum number of <span>record</span>s you want the module to <span>watch</span> during each scenario execution cycle.</p> </td>
+   <td> <p>Enter or map the maximum number of records you want the module to watch during each scenario execution cycle.</p> </td>
   </tr>
  </tbody>
 </table>

 ### List Files/Subfolders in a Folder

-This action module `retrieves files and/or subfolders from a folder`.
+This action module retrieves files and/or subfolders from a folder.

 You specify the ID or path and how you want the files or folders sorted.

 The module returns any standard fields associated with the record, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.